Domestic violence in China: Incidence and statistics

+A 2021 report from the State Council of People's Republic of China on anti-domestic violence work revealed that the proportion of women suffering from both physical and mental impacts of domestic violence in marriage has dropped to 8.6%, from 13.8% in 2010.

+The ACWF released its latest data on domestic violence along with the National Bureau of Statistics of China in 2022, where the reported filed cases related to domestic violence rose to 94,571.
+The proportion of families undertaking the influence of domestic violence still hovers at a level of 30%, among a total of 270 million families in China.
+Over 100 thousand families "have been destructed" due to domestic violence each year over the past decade.
+In the filed cases, 70% of the victims combine both female member and the child who undertook violence from the male member in the family of three to four.

 Children

 With respect to children, domestic violence in China is a largely ignored issue due to the nebulous distinction between discipline and child abuse.
 Although a more common sentiment prior to the 1980s, the saying "beating is caring and scolding is intimacy" still holds traction for some families.
 A study of Hong Kong minors in May 1998 found that 52.9% of Chinese families experienced instances of minor violence (throwing objects, pushing, slapping) against children, and 46.1% of Chinese families experienced instances of severe violence (kicking, punching, threatening or beating with a weapon).
 A 2001 survey by the China Law Society corroborated these results, finding that 71.9% of the 3543 people surveyed had been beaten by their parents when they were children.

 The Hong Kong study further found that children aged 3–6 were most likely to suffer from child abuse, and boys were more likely to suffer from severe violence by their parents than girls.
 The likelihood of physical abuse also increased if a child had no siblings.
 These trends largely reflect the interconnected relationship between abuse and discipline in Chinese families—parents generally see sons and single children as the future of the household and are consequently more strict with their upbringing.
 Despite its prevalence, child abuse is taken relatively lightly in the Chinese legal system.
 In 1998, child maltreatment cases comprised 0.29% of all cases for the People's Court in Beijing.